MateSteinforth/SparkAR-VAT/README.md

 Using [ImageOptim](https://imageoptim.com/) you can further compress the generated textures about 27,5 % per file on average (up to 49,8 %).
 (Important to keep Quality at 100%)

+You can play with manually setting texture compression in Spark AR to uncompressed GPU format such as PVRTC (iOS) / ETC2 (android) - observe if it saves data and doesn't degrade quality.

 ## Authors

 * **Mate Steinforth**